-The new Wound Manager in Axxess Home Health is a robust management system that tracks wounds and wound orders, and provides administrative access to wound history, notifications, photos, characteristics and flowsheet documentation.
+The Wound Manager in Axxess Home Health is a robust management system that tracks wounds and wound orders, and provides administrative access to wound history, notifications, photos, characteristics and flowsheet documentation.

 Automation and clinical intelligence in the Wound Manager enable field clinicians and clinical managers to easily document, manage and track wounds for multiple episodes and admission periods.